United States presidential vacations

-United States presidential vacations, or vacations taken by the presidents of the United States, have often been contentious.
+U.S. presidential vacations, or vacations taken by the presidents of the United States, have often been politically contentious.

 History

 Since the time of Ulysses S. Grant in 1874, Martha's Vineyard has been a popular vacation site for presidents.
-Presidents who have taken a vacation there include Presidents John F. Kennedy, Bill Clinton, and Barack Obama.
+Presidents who have taken a vacation there include John F. Kennedy, Bill Clinton, and Barack Obama.

 The presidential vacations can be risky in terms of popularity and practical safety: